browserengineering/book/book/scheduling-and-threading.md

 Threaded scrolling
 ==================

 Two sections back we talked about how important it is to run scrolling on the browser thread, to avoid slow scripts.
 But right now, even though there is a browser thread, scrolling still happens in a `Task` on the main thread.
-Let's now make scrolling truly *threaded*, meaning it runs on the browser thread in parallel with scripts and other main thread work.
+Let's now make scrolling truly *threaded*, meaning it runs on the browser thread in parallel with scripts and other main thread work, *including* calls to `render`.

 Threaded scrolling is quite tricky to implement.
 The reason is that both the browser thread *and* the main thread can affect scroll.
 For example, when